hakavlad/nohang/README.md

 $ sudo make install
 ```

-To enable and start systemd units:
+To enable and start on systems with systemd:
 ```bash
 $ sudo make systemd
 ```